pmean/build-website/text/06/CusumChart.md

 author: Steve Simon
 source: http://www.pmean.com/06/CusumChart.html
 date: 2006-06-20
+category:
-category: Blog post
+- Blog post
+tags:
-tags: Accrual problems in clinical trials, Control charts
+- Accrual problems in clinical trials
+- Control charts
 output: html_document
 ---
-**[StATS]: Applications of the CUSUM chart (created 2006-06-20)**

 I am interested in investigating the use of CUSUM charts in monitoring accrual rates, drop out rates, and adverse event rates in a clinical trial.
 Some references which I might cite in a literature review are: